simolus3/drift/docs/docs/testing.md

 }
 ```

-{% block "blocks/alert" title="Installing sqlite" %}
+!!! note "Installing sqlite"

     We can't distribute an sqlite installation as a pub package (at least
     not as something that works outside of a Flutter build), so you need
     to ensure that you have the sqlite3 shared library installed on your
     system.

     On macOS, it's installed by default.

     On Linux, you can use the `libsqlite3-dev` package on Ubuntu and the
     `sqlite3` package on Arch (other distros will have similar packages).

     On Windows, you can [download 'Precompiled Binaries for Windows'](https://www.sqlite.org/download.html)
     and extract `sqlite3.dll` into a folder that's in your `PATH`
     environment variable.
 Then restart your device to ensure that
     all apps will run with this `PATH` change.

     As `sqlite3_flutter_libs` bundles the latest sqlite3 version with your app,
     using a recent sqlite3 version is recommended to avoid differences in how tests
     behave from your app.
     The minimum sqlite version tested with drift is 3.29.0, but many drift features
     like `returning` or generated columns will require more recent versions.
-{% endblock %}

 ## Writing tests